BottleRocketStudios/Android-Vault/README.md

 1. If using `commit()` consider **enabling exceptions** to allow handling of these errors.
 Also, pay attention to the return type from `commit()` to make sure data was successfully written.
 2. If using `apply()`, there is a new `SharedPrefVaultWriteListener` interface that can be used to handle callback should any of the errors mentioned above.
 The `SharedPreferenceVault` interface now supports a new method to add this Listener to the Vault. `setSharedPrefVaultWriteListener(SharedPrefVaultWriteListener listener)` This method can be chained but must be called **before** an editor is created.
     * The actual result of the write is still ignored when using the new `apply()` with a listener.
 The listener is only to show potential encryption issues that happen *before* the write.
     * Setting no listener will behave like the standard `SharedPreference.apply()`.
-All error are ignored.
+All errors are ignored.
-    * The listener will only provide basic information on success and fail, it is still recommended that if more information is required, to **enable exceptions**.
+    * The listener will only provide basic information on success and fail.
+It is recommended to **enable exceptions** if more information on the failure is required.

 Adding a listener is easy.
 Simply add an implementation of the `SharedPrefVaultWriteListener` to the `SharedPreferenceVault` **before** and editor is created from the Vault.